visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 5. **Commit Transactions**
    - Click **Save transactions** to finalize in the ledger.

+-  You can customize how we are categorizing the Airbnb data in your Books.
+Under Setup > Connections > Airbnb > 'Update Categorization rules'.
 - Watch video tutorial: - [How to Reconcile Airbnb Transactions Automatically](https://assets.bookeeping.ai/help/videos-v2/how-to-reconcile-airbnb-transactions-automatically.mp4)